 Warning - although this alert indicates a serious issue that should be addressed, it does not pose an immediate risk of data loss, security breach, or service interruption.
 If the problem is not corrected, however, more severe problems could occur.

-This alert is triggered when the master server is unable to connect to the configured external mail server.
+This alert is triggered when the authority server is unable to connect to the configured external mail server.

 Users and administrators do not receive emailed alerts and notifications